Artists on the enduring influence of Daft Punk: "They didn't give a fuck"

 They turned their focus to electronic music and released a smattering of singles in the years that followed, including 1995’s ‘Da Funk’.
 After a stint on Scottish indie label Soma, the pair eventually made the leap to work alongside Virgin Records on a licensing deal for their music.

-1997’s debut album ‘Homework’ turned the head of a Welsh techno pop-star Kelly Lee Owens, who was enamoured by intensity in both the studio results and their live shows.
+‘Homework’ turned the head of a Welsh techno pop-star Kelly Lee Owens, who was enamoured by intensity in both the studio results and their live shows.
 “I just felt this raw energy that these people, or robots, were creating – and the mystery shrouded around them was super intriguing,” she says, crediting the “punchiness” of ‘Revolution 909’ as a key touchstone in her development and the music she is working on now.

 Bangalter was adamant that every creation be on their own terms: fearless and joyful.
 From their studio in Paris, they transmitted an unpretentious camaraderie, gleefully pinching samples from the depths of their record collection: Elton John and Kiki Dee, Barry White and Billy Joel were all chopped and morphed into something new.
 Fake crowd noise elevated the house groover ‘Revolution 909’, while they unashamedly list their influences on ‘Teachers’, including the DJs that paved the way, like Paul Johnson, Derrick Carter and Jeff Mills.
 It was just fun for the sake of it.

 For Owens, their approach to the album provided valuable lessons creatively and on a business level.
 “They gave off this attitude of not giving a fuck and they did have a bit of a DIY attitude when it came to the business side of things,” she says.
 “They were signed to major labels and doing a licensing deal, and that really informed me in terms of what I should do with my music.
 They showed that you don’t need to give your masters away and play all these games: you can make great music and people in the industry will want to work with you anyway.
 That spirit is really needed more than ever.
-And it’s not about being ‘controlling’, it’s being protective of their creativity and not allowing that to be exploited.”
+And it’s not about being ‘controlling’; it’s being protective of their creativity and not allowing that to be exploited.”

-In the years that followed, the pair tinkered away with solo projects alongside their Daftendirekt tour in 1997, most memorably Bangalter’s turn in French House trio Stardust’s spectacular one-hit wonder ‘Music Sounds Better With You’ in 1998.
-It would signal the band’s shimmy towards the world of pop and the album that followed in 2001, ‘Discovery’, remains their most complete work: concise, joyful and encapsulated their lust for life – and music – with it.
+In the years that followed, the pair tinkered away with solo projects alongside their Daftendirekt tour in 1997, the most memorable being Bangalter’s turn in French House trio Stardust’s spectacular one-hit wonder ‘Music Sounds Better With You’ in 1998.
+It would signal Daft Punk’s shimmy towards the world of pop and the album that followed in 2001, ‘Discovery’, remains their most complete work: concise, joyful and encapsulated their lust for life – and music – with it.

 For Disclosure’s Guy Lawrence, it was an example of a dance album with a voice: be it via their own robotic vocals (‘Digital Love’, ‘Harder Better Faster Stronger’) or through manipulating their sample choices (‘Superheroes’).
 Lawrences references the groove of ‘Voyager’ as something that he’s “ripped off shamelessly” and that he has “definitely referenced them in the last two or three years” on Disclosure’s own work.
-Give a listen to their recent work ‘Ecstasy’ EP, of which Daft Punk was used as one of the mixing references, and you’ll know what he’s talking about.
+Give a listen to their recent work ‘Ecstasy’ EP, on which they used Daft Punk as a mixing reference, and you’ll know what he’s talking about.

 Upon its release in 2001, NME’s Stephen Dalton said ‘Discovery’ helped “reinvent the mid-’80s as the coolest pop era ever” and that we ought to “play this orgasmically great record until your brain implodes with joy”.
-So the people did: lead single ‘One More Time’ became an inescapable international club hit and their biggest selling-single until 2013’s planet-devouring ‘Get Lucky’.
+So the people did: lead single ‘One More Time’ became an inescapable international club hit and their biggest-selling single until 2013’s planet-devouring ‘Get Lucky’.

 This was also the era that saw them adopt the iconic robot get-up – until then, they’d played about with a variety of more low-key masks.
 The duo claimed the reboot was the result of a studio “explosion” that turned them into robots, and the sleek helmets propelled two average-looking French dudes into intergalactic rave masters – yet another playful twist on the assumption that all DJs and producers were faceless and replaceable.
 The mystery remains an enticing prospect today.
 Few artists – aside, perhaps, Burial and Banksy – have had the conviction to see out the shtick with such conviction.
 “I was never really interested in knowing who they were,” Kelly Lee Owens says.
 “The music they released gave me everything I needed – and that was the genius of it, really”.

 Parcels keyboardist Patrick Hetherington agrees: “I couldn’t quite grasp the imagery growing up, these two robot things with this crazy electro music.
-I think they always really struck the feeling that something grander was at play, in the music and the imagery, that enigma that felt larger-than-life.
+I think they always really struck the feeling that something grander was at play, in the music and the imagery – that enigma that felt larger-than-life.
 That was inspiring.”

 “I was never interested in who they were.The music gave me everything. that was the genius of it” – Kelly Lee Owens